 Gabon - When and where to visit

 Like all equatorial regions, Gabon’s is a tropical climate.
-It’s hot and humid all year round, averaging 26°C and 85% humidity, with a typical annual rainfall of 2.51m.
+It’s hot and humid all year-round, averaging 26°C and 85% humidity, with a typical annual rainfall of 2.51m.
 The climate does of course vary slightly depending on where you are.
 Thanks to the trade winds, the humidity on the coast is less intense, and there is less rain the further south you head.
 Broadly speaking, Gabon has two main seasons: a long rainy season between February and May, followed by a long dry season from late May to mid-September.
-The rest of the year is made up of two shorter seasons, a rainy season from October to November (the month with the highest average rainfall of the year) and a dry season from December to January.
+The rest of the year is made up of two shorter seasons: a rainy season from late September to November (the month with the highest average rainfall) and a dry season from December to January.

-Gabon’s main selling point is without any doubt its magnificent nature and wildlife.
+Gabon’s main selling point is without a doubt its magnificent nature and wildlife.
 Over 80% of the country is covered in dense rainforest, and the remainder is savannah and coastline.
-Gabon boasts an exceptional biodiversity and is home to mammals ranging from whales to warthogs and a long list of endemic birds.
-This is a country where gorillas and elephants can be caught on camera on the same stretch of beach.
+The country boasts an exceptional biodiversity and is home to mammals ranging from whale to warthog, as well as a long list of endemic birds.
+This is a land where gorilla and elephant can be caught on camera on the same stretch of beach.
 Gabon is not yet a mainstream destination and therefore is one of Africa’s best places to access the untouched rainforest.
-Now is the time to go there – soon the crowds will arrive.
+Go now and you’re almost sure to have it all to yourself.